ROSbot XL - quick start

 ssh husarion@ROSBOT_IP

 If LAN access is not enough you can access the ROSbot over the Internet thanks to Husarnet.
-The full guide how to do it is here
+The full guide on how to do it is here.

 You can run ROSbot's ROS packages natively on your ROSbot's host OS, by just cloning and building rosbot_xl_ros repo.
 You will find a ROS 2 API for the ROSbot XL here.

-Instead of installing ROSbot XL ROS package natively it is more convenient to use Docker images for that.
+Instead of installing ROSbot XL ROS packages natively, it is more convenient to use Docker images for that.

 Access your ROSbot's terminal and run: